 We also develop and coordinate the globally-recognised MRCP(UK) exams as part of the Federation of the Royal Colleges of Physicians, and deliver a wide range of projects aimed at strengthening health systems and improving medical standards across the globe.

-Read more about the RCP's international priorities, or learn about some of our current projects:
+Read more about the RCP's international priorities, and learn more about some of our current projects: